signalfx/signalfx-python-tracing/signalfx_tracing/libraries/django_/README.md

 - [opentracing-contrib/python-django](https://github.com/opentracing-contrib/python-django)
 - [Official Site](https://www.djangoproject.com)

-The SignalFx Auto-instrumenter configures the OpenTracing Project's Django instrumentation for your Django 1.x or 2.x project.
-You can enable instrumentation within your project by adding the `signalfx_tracing` instrumenter app to your installed apps.
+The SignalFx Auto-instrumentor configures the OpenTracing Project's Django instrumentation for your Django 1.x or 2.x project.
+You can enable instrumentation within your project by adding the `signalfx_tracing` instrumentor app to your installed apps.
 To configure Django tracing, some settings are provided to establish the desired tracer and request attributes for span tagging: